Get Moshi

 -d '{"token": "YOUR_TOKEN", "title": "Status", "message": "Brief summary"}'

 Notifications go to your iPhone and Apple Watch.
-Hook events can be answered from the inbox or watch; webhook notifications still tap through to the relevant Moshi context.
+Hook events can be answered from the Agents feed or watch; webhook notifications still tap through to the relevant Moshi context.

 Voice Input for Coding Prompts

-Moshi supports Apple's on-device engine, local Whisper, and Moshi's hosted cloud transcription.
+Moshi supports four engines: on-device Parakeet, Apple's on-device speech, local Whisper, and Moshi's hosted cloud transcription.
 This matters for AI workflows because:

-2. Technical accuracy: local Whisper and cloud transcription handle code, paths, and technical terms better than ordinary phone dictation
+2. Technical accuracy: local Parakeet/Whisper and cloud transcription handle code, paths, and technical terms better than ordinary phone dictation

 3. Privacy control: local engines keep audio on device